37 Spring Wedding Guest Nails That Are Elegant, Festive, and Ceremony-Ready (2026)

 What Makes a Nail Look “Wedding Guest Appropriate”?

-The sweet spot for wedding guest nails sits between understated and intentional.
+The sweet spot for spring 2026 wedding guest nails sits between understated and intentional.
 You want something that photographs well, survives a day of handshakes and clinking glasses, and doesn’t compete with the wedding party’s aesthetic.

 See More About : 36 Easter Nail Ideas That Are Fresh, Pretty, and Actually Wearable in 2026